Gareth Bennett (politician)

-Gareth John Bennett MS (born 1 December 1968) is a Welsh politician who served as the Leader of the UK Independence Party (UKIP) in the Senedd from 2018 to 2019, and was a Member of the Senedd (MS) for South Wales Central from 2016 to 2021.
+Gareth John Bennett (born 1 December 1968) is a Welsh politician who served as the Leader of the UK Independence Party (UKIP) in the Senedd from 2018 to 2019, and was a Member of the Senedd (MS) for South Wales Central from 2016 to 2021.

 On 10 August 2018 he was elected the leader of UKIP in the Senedd.
 On 7 November 2019, he quit UKIP to become an independent.
 On 24 June 2020, he joined Abolish the Welsh Assembly Party.

-In April 2021, Bennett decided to stand as an independent candidate in the Senedd election of that year; he remains as a member of Abolish The Welsh Assembly.
+In April 2021, Bennett decided to stand as an independent candidate in the Senedd election of that year, unsuccessfully contesting the Cynon Valley constituency.

 Early life

 Bennett was born in Cardiff on 1 December 1968.
 He was educated at Llandaff City Primary School and Radyr Comprehensive School.
 He studied sociology at Middlesex Polytechnic but left halfway through the course, returning to Cardiff to study journalism at the Cardiff Institute of Higher Education, which lead to a post with the Carmarthen Journal.